mja65/Emu68-Imager/docs/amigautilities.md

 Buptest is a test performed by Emu68 to check that the PiStorm is functioning properly.
 On your HDMI output you will see several lines of output.
 If all is well the test should be successful and your Amiga will continue booting the Emu68.
 From now on the output will be on your normal Amiga monitor output.
 Therefore if you do not have a HDMI monitor connected you will not see this message. <br>

-After the Amiga succesfully boots into Workbench the first time it will disable Buptest since it is not needed anymore and it only slows the boot process down.
+After the Amiga successfully boots into Workbench the first time it will disable Buptest since it is not needed anymore and it only slows the boot process down.

 ## Workbench finalisation

 There are several scripts run to finalise the installation of Workbench including:
 - Setting PAL/NTSC monitors.
 - Setting HDToolBox and Fat32 partition driver according to your RaspberryPi (rPi3/4).
-- Deletion of unecessary libraries.
+- Deletion of unnecessary libraries.
 - Setting up iBrowse, PFS3.
 - Tidying up Icon positions.